 Plan on Budget

-Having a budget as a college student is a powerful tool for personal finance when you spend base on your budget, it will enable you to keep track of your spending and cut off where necessary.
-Having a budget does not cut off you having fun, rather it will enable you to set priorities.
+Having a budget as a college student is a powerful tool for personal finance when you spend based on your budget, it will enable you to keep track of your spending and cut off where necessary.
+Having a budget does not cut off you from having fun, rather it will enable you to set priorities.

 A proper check will enable you to set a plan and work with it, if you are able to balance all these at the end of the month you can grow with this pattern hence creating good financial management.